scarlosteixeira/react-weather/README.md

 ```
 ## Wins

-The way that I handled the wind condition was a win for me, it took me some research to convert the wind speed to a wind condition, but I found the Beaufort scale that fits perfectly on my project.
-I just had to translate it from the original scale to TypeScript code.
+To handle the wind condition in my project, I created an array of objects that contained the minimum and maximum wind speeds for each condition, along with a description.
+After some research, I found the Beaufort scale to be a good fit for my project.
+I then translated the original scale into TypeScript code and exported it as a constant called ```windSpeed```, which is accessible to all the program files.
+In this way I can compare the data from the OpenWeather API and translate the speed in m/s into a readable description.

 ```TypeScript
 export const windSpeed: TWindCondition =[